 Feed advisers will remain as Development members until they have successfully completed the 4 Core Modules for all areas of specialism and have at least 12 months practical experience delivering nutritional advice.

 To maintain Full membership status each year advisers will be required to complete continuous Professional Development (CPD) which is an online training package specifically around a certain topic available to all full members.

-For 2019-20 the training was centred around feed additives and their maximum permitted levels and for 2020-21 it will concentrate on antimicrobial resistance and the role nutrition can play in helping to reduce the amount of antibiotics used on farm as healthy animals are less likely to succumb to disease.
+For 2020-21 the training concentrated on antimicrobial resistance and the role nutrition can play in helping to reduce the amount of antibiotics used on farm as healthy animals are less likely to succumb to disease.
 In 2022 the training considers sustainability and how it relates to feed and livestock, from responsible sourcing to the sustainability of UK livestock systems.